JosephC94/ancient-artifacts/README.md

 ### User stories:

-1 As a historian, I would like a site that provides the ability to purchase ancient artifacts for studying 2 As a history student, I would like to know more information about some historical artifacts to gain some knowledge and insight about them
+1 As a historian, I would like a site that provides the ability to purchase ancient artifacts 2 As a history student, I would like to know more information about some historical artifacts to gain some knowledge and insight about them
 3 As a collector of rare and valuable items, I would like a site that allows me the opportunity to purchase more rare items to add to my collection
 4 As a competitive buyer, I would like a site that draws a lot of attention to potential bidders